Sabtain-Dev/Projects/File Manager (Windows & Linux)/readmd.md

 # 🗂️ Streamlit File Manager Dashboard

-A modern, interactive **File Manager Dashboard** built using **Streamlit**, providing real-time system information and file operations like creating, deleting, moving, compressing, and extracting files — all through a simple web interface.
+A modern, interactive **File Manager Dashboard** built using **Streamlit**, providing real time system information and file operations like creating, deleting, moving, compressing, and extracting files all through a simple web interface.

 ---